nenebeji/react-portfolio/README.md

 ## Installation

-Run  $ npm install to install all dependencies.
+Run `npm install` to install all dependencies.

 ## Usage